Beside & Besides Preposition Examples with Usage in Sentences

 Difference Between Beside & Besides

-Beside is a preposition however, beside can function both as a preposition and an adverb.
-They also differ in meaning.
+Beside is a preposition; however, besides can function both as a preposition and an adverb.
+They are almost spelt the same but differ in meaning.
 Check the table below and uncover basic differences between the two.

 FeaturesBeside Besides